hamersaw/inquest/README.md

 ##TODO
 - resolve IPv6 as well
 - implement ping
-- figure out issues with http requests on ip addresses
 - stop prober when it can't connect to configuration server for awhile
 - make configuration server a distributed application that's fully redundant
 - some security for users adding probes etc.